WesleyRS89/Tiny-Ledger-Api/README.md

 ```

-*** New Features to Consider ***
+## Future Enhancements to Consider
-* add support for multiple accounts
+* Multiple Account Support
-* user defined currency for ledger
+* Unique UUIDs and Labels for Transactions
-* search for transactions by type
+* Fetch balance for a given date
-* search for transactions by date
+* Filter for history for transactions by type, date or amount threshold
-* prevent overdrafts of withdrawls